God Did (song)

-"God Did" is a song by American musician DJ Khaled, eleased as the title track from the former's thirteenth studio album of the same name on the 25th of August, 2022.
+"God Did" is a song by American musician DJ Khaled, released as the title track from the former's thirteenth studio album of the same name on the 25th of August, 2022.
 The song features vocal contributions from fellow American musicians Rick Ross, Lil Wayne, Jay-Z, John Legend, and Fridayy.
 The production was handled by Khaled, Fridayy, StreetRunner, H. Amarr, and Azzouz.
-The song was positively received by critics, who mainly praised Jay-Z's verse on the track.
+The song was positively received by critics, who especially praised Jay-Z's verse on the track.

 Despite not being released as a single, the song would go on to chart at number 17 on the Billboard Hot 100, number 6 on the Hot R&B/Hip-Hop Songs chart, and number 3 on the Hot Rap Songs chart, alongside charting in 3 other countries (Canada, New Zealand, and the United Kingdom) and on the Billboard Global 200.
 The song also earned three nominations at the 65th Annual Grammy Awards, for Song of the Year, Best Rap Song, and Best Rap Performance, although it did not win in any of the categories.

-Background

-When DJ Khaled was promoting his album God Did, he publicly thanked Jay-Z for his feature, calling him his idol.
-Philadelphia producer Fridayy also posted about making the record "in the trenches on a $1000 set up" on Instagram.